shugy0/max-vrchat-fps/README.md

 - Set your headset refresh rate to 90hz
 - Set your headset resolution to 80%
 - Use the avatar hider in the mini menu settings (e.g. 40m and max 20)
-- Set Multisample Anti-Aliasing to 2x or none in performance settings
+- Set Multisample Anti-Aliasing to 2x in performance settings
 - Turn off avatar shaders in safety settings

 If you want more detail or information on where these settings are, please see below!
 Key parts are bolded.